-Micropiles are used extend load of existing foundation below elevation of planned construction.
+Micropiles are used to extend the load of an existing foundation below the elevation of planned construction.
 Micropiles are drilled adjacent to the existing foundation to a depth below the new construction and are attached to the existing foundation.
 If the existing foundation is a strip footing or spread footing that is wide enough micropiles can be drilled through core holes that penetrate the existing foundation.

 Micropiles can be ‘pre-compressed’ once attached to the foundation.
 Pre-compression can significantly reduce the amount of anticipated settlement by mobilizing inelastic strain due to load transfer of the system and to mobilize elastic strain of the pile and is performed prior to excavating below the footing.